rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         try:
             self.driver.post_live_migration_at_source() -->
 {% endhighlight %}

+#### Exploration 38

-Here we actually delete the vif connections for the VM on the source, effectively stopping any connectivity to the source.
-This traverses two methods so we will take a look at both.
-The first method just calls  \_delete\_networks\_and\_bridges.
-This method then calls the vif_driver to call "delete_network_and_bridge".
-Kind of a long way around to get to the work, but we can see the vif\_driver defined here as well
+In the following code, the vif connections for the VM on the source are deleted, effectively stopping any connectivity to the source.
+This traverses two methods, so let's take a look at both.
+The first method just calls  *_delete_networks_and_bridges*.
+This method then calls the vif_driver to call *delete_network_and_bridge*.
+Kind of a long way around to get to the work, but you can see the *vif_driver* defined here as well.

 *nova.virt.xenapi.post\_live\_migration\_at\_source* ->
 {% highlight python %}